Dedicated Customer Support

 HiPP AR Anti-Reflux Milk Formula

 HiPP AR is suitable from birth onwards for infants of all ages, including older babies who have begun eating solid foods.
-This gentle, nutritionally complete formula is made with a base of skimmed milk.
+This gentle, nutritionally complete formula is made with skimmed milk as its base.
 It also contains whey, vegetable oils, lactose, and starch.
 It can be used as a complete supplement to breastfeeding or as an additive that enriches your baby's diet with essential nutrients.
 It contains prebiotics, fatty acids (DHA and ARA), and vitamins A, D, and C; it supports development, digestion, and a strong immune system.

 Changed My Life!

 My baby had severe acid reflux, colic, and gas.
 I tried every specialty American formula.
 I spent hours researching how to help.
-His doctor prescribed him 2 different prescription meds all to no avail.
-3 to 4 outfit changes a day from spit up, constant screaming crying, poop issues too.
-Vomiting and bloating you name it.
-I have to combo feed BM and formula because I don't produce enough milk and it was terrible.
-I finally found this formula, and learned about European regulations on formula vs America and I am so glad I found it.
-Within 24 hours my baby had normal bowel movements.
-No more spit-up or vomiting and the gas was greatly reduced.
-He loves the taste, its thick and keeps him full longer.
+His doctor prescribed him 2 different prescription meds, all to no avail.
+3 to 4 outfit changes a day from spit-up, constant screaming and crying, and poop issues, too.
+Vomiting and bloating, you name it.
+I have to combo-feed BM and formula because I don't produce enough milk, and it was terrible.
+I finally found this formula and learned about European regulations on formula vs. America, and I am so glad I found it.
+Within 24 hours, my baby had normal bowel movements.
+No more spit-up or vomiting, and the gas was greatly reduced.
+He loves the taste; it's thick and keeps him full longer.
 I really can't believe he rarely spits up at all anymore.
 This truly did change both our lives.
-He is so happy, smiles, giggles, interacts.
-And most importantly he feels better.
+He is so happy, smiling, giggling, and interacting.
+And most importantly, he feels better.

 Any Formula-related questions?

 Organic Formula Shop offers safe European formulas that will give you peace of mind and comfort.
-It’s key to know that you are giving your baby nutrition that mimics breast milk as closely as possible and is made with premium organic ingredients.
+It’s key to know that you are giving your baby nutrition that mimics breast milk as closely as possible, made with premium organic ingredients.
 Contact our dedicated customer support team at Organic Formula Shop for expert advice and guidance tailored to your baby's needs.
 They have earned hundreds of 5-star reviews from our customers, helping you to provide the best nutrition for your little one.
-Contact us here or shoot us an email at support@organicformulashop.com.
+Contact us here or email us at support@organicformulashop.com.

 Please note: every baby and situation is different, so we always advise you to talk to your pediatrician first and see how these guidelines and tips can help you.
 This guide is not a substitute for professional medical advice, diagnosis, or treatment.